 Students seeking admission without a cognate degree must first complete the Graduate Certificate of Career Development.
-Then, within the Master of Guidance and Counselling, they must complete 6 credit points of ED level 5 subjects instead of ED5853 and ED5862.
+Then, within the Master of Guidance and Counselling, students will receive advanced standing for ED5853 plus 3 credit points of elective subjects.

 MASTER OF GUIDANCE AND COUNSELLING

 Inclusion of majors on testamur